7Cedars/loyalty-program-contracts/README.md

     - [x] should take address that calls the function. (which is ERC-20 loyalty card contract)
     - [x] takes points AND transaction - one OR the other can be used.
   - [x] issued NFTs remain linked to loyalty card contract that issued them. - possibly through 'approved address'?
+  - [x] The issued NFT should have description of redeemed value (e.g. a freeCoffee, attendance to party, etc);
   - [x] create redeem function: delete / burn token, returns a redeemed = true.
 - [x] Import and test single ERC-721 NFT contract into ERC-20 based loyalty card contract
   - [x] whitelist ERC-721 contract